-The bill proposes the establishment of the Texas African American Heritage Commission, which will be responsible for identifying, preserving, interpreting, and promoting sites that reflect the African American heritage of Texas.
+The bill proposes the establishment of the Texas African American Heritage Commission, which will be tasked with identifying, preserving, interpreting, and promoting sites that reflect the African American heritage of Texas.
 The new Chapter 452 added to the Government Code outlines the commission's purpose, structure, and operational guidelines.
-The commission will consist of nine members appointed by the Texas Legislative Black Caucus, Texas Southern University, and Prairie View A&M University, with specific requirements for membership to ensure diverse representation and expertise in African American heritage.
+It specifies that the commission will consist of nine members appointed by the Texas Legislative Black Caucus, Texas Southern University, and Prairie View A&M University, ensuring representation from various geographic areas and expertise in African American heritage.
+The commission will operate independently but will receive administrative support from the Texas Historical Commission.

-Additionally, the bill includes provisions for the commission's administrative attachment to the Texas Historical Commission, which will provide necessary support services.
-The commission is subject to the Texas Sunset Act, meaning it will be abolished unless continued by the legislature by September 1, 2037.
-The commission will have the authority to accept funding through gifts, grants, and donations, and it will create a dedicated account for its operations.
+Additionally, the bill includes provisions for the commission's duties, which encompass promoting public awareness of African American heritage, supporting educational initiatives, and providing technical assistance to local governments and organizations.
+The commission will also have the authority to accept funding through gifts, grants, and donations, and it establishes a dedicated account for managing these funds.
+The commission is subject to the Texas Sunset Act, with a provision for its continuation or dissolution by September 1, 2037, unless renewed.
 The initial appointments to the commission are to be made by January 1, 2026, with staggered terms for the members.
 The act is set to take effect on September 1, 2025.

 Statutes affected: